zcross13/PAC-MAN-/README.md

 ## And the show must continue ...
 A test to myself and others

-- :pushpin:	Use sprite to create characters and pacman grid
+- :pushpin: Use sprite to create characters and Pacman grid
-- :pushpin:	Have ghost respawn in a cage area
+- :pushpin: Have ghost respawn in a caged area
 - :pushpin: Have ghost chase pacman
-- :pushpin:	Ghost shows scared face when blue (using sprite)
+- :pushpin: Ghost shows a scared face when blue (using sprite)
 - :pushpin: Have a next level options
 - :pushpin: Have ghost velocity increase with each level
-- :pushpin:	Have Pac-Man animation when game over
+- :pushpin: Have Pac-Man animation when the game over
 - :pushpin: Append high score

 ## Resources :scroll:
 - [Spread Syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax)
 - [Switch Case Conditional](https://www.w3schools.com/js/js_switch.asp)
 - [Canvas](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API)